Skip to content

 Almost every company has some general influencing factors that can impact cash flow developments, and if there is available historical data, it’s possible to model them using predictive analytics.

-Using Nomentia Predictive Analytics, based on historical data, cash flows can be developed based on seasonality, trend shifts, or holidays.
+Using Nomentia Predictive Analytics for forecasting, based on historical data, cash flows can be developed based on seasonality, trend shifts, or holidays.

 What are the specific influencing factors?